TranMocCatTuong/Deploying-services-on-Windows-Server/README.md

 ## 1. Active Directory Domain Services (AD DS)

+Active Directory Domain Services (AD DS) are fundamental components of Active Directory that handle the management of users and computers, allowing system administrators to structure data into logical hierarchies.

+AD DS supports features such as security certificates, Single Sign-On (SSO), LDAP, and rights management.

+For Incident Response (IR) and cybersecurity professionals, understanding AD DS is crucial because any cyberattack will impact Active Directory.
+Knowing what to monitor and how to address attacks is essential for effective response and mitigation.

 [How to Create an Active Directory Domain With Windows Server 2022? ](docs/ADDS.md)

 ### User Permissions by Department.